Australia’s 2.4m small businesses have been invisible in Australian politics and public affairs for a long time.

 In fact, the voices of self-employed people and those they employ are rarely heard in government, public policy or the media.
-Big business and big unions drown out the voices of the “little people” in the Australian economy.
+Big business and big unions drown out the voices of the little people in the Australian economy.

 Being diverse and fragmented, small firms lack a strong, unified voice.
 Politically, we lack the direct sponsorship of the two major parties whose first allegiance is to big business and trade unions respectively.

-Being political ‘orphans’, we have been trapped in an economic and political no-man’s land, caught between the anti-competitive practices of big business and the anti-enterprise practices of trade unions.
+Being political orphans, we have been trapped in an economic and political no-man’s land, caught between the anti-competitive practices of big business and the anti-enterprise practices of trade unions.

 Small businesses are the lifeblood of regional communities.
 Socially, small businesses are vitally important to local communities.
 The social and regional contribution of small businesses, as well as their employment role, have long been ignored by governments.

-4. Restrict licensing fees for all business activities to cost-recovery rates so as to prevent licensing fees from being used as revenue-raising instruments for governments.
+9. Restrict licensing fees for all business activities to cost-recovery rates so as to prevent licensing fees from being used as revenue-raising instruments for governments.
 Fees for ASIC searches should be removed.

-10. Assign real powers to Small Business Ombudsmen or Commissioners to function as independent public statutory offices to investigate and act on discriminatory conduct against small businesses, unreasonable exercise of market power by supermarket and fast food chains against suppliers and producers, and disputes between governments and small businesses.
+10. Assign real powers to Small Business Ombudsmen or Commissioners to function as independent public statutory offices to investigate and act on discriminatory conduct against small businesses, unreasonable exercise of market power by supermarket and fast food chains and other corporations against suppliers and producers, and disputes between governments and small businesses.

-12. Require the introduction of Small Business Impact Statements in all major policy initiatives and major project developments.
+11. Require the introduction of Small Business Impact Statements in all major policy initiatives and major project developments.